exactly/about/jobs/Web3_UX_UI_Designer.md

 - Strong proficiency in design and prototyping tools such as Sketch, Figma, Adobe Creative Suite, or similar
 - Experience with user research, user testing, and design thinking methodologies
 - Excellent communication and collaboration skills (in English) are a must

-- Knowledge of web3 technologies and programming languages such as JavaScript, React, IPFS, and Web3.js is a big plus
+Knowledge of web3 technologies and programming languages such as JavaScript, React, IPFS, and Web3.js, although not a requirement, is a big plus.

 We offer a competitive salary and a dynamic work environment that values creativity, innovation, and teamwork.
 If you are looking for a challenging opportunity to make an impact on the future of DeFi, please apply with your resume, portfolio, and a brief statement on why you are interested in this position.